petros-d/docs/docs/known-limitations.md

 - Multiple versions of Astronomer Runtime are supported, but the Astronomer UI is hard-coded to show version 2.1.1 and will not reflect your actual running version.
 Version awareness in the Astronomer UI, API, and CLI is coming soon.
 - We do not currently support PgBouncer, but the RDS instance provisioned in your Cluster will support around 1000 connections to your database, enough to support 10-12 Deployments.
 - Tasks longer than the worker termination grace period may become zombies when KEDA autoscaling is enabled.
-- Requests to Apache Airflow's REST API are not currently supported.
 - If a user changes Workspace roles on Astronomer, it can take a maximum of 10 minutes for corresponding Airflow permission changes to take effect.
 - The Astronomer CLI is generally limited to `astro dev` commands, in addition to `astro deploy` and `astro auth`.
 Full functionality coming soon.
 - A set of 40 example DAGs will be appear in the Airflow UI when you create a new Deployment.
 Corresponding DAG files should not appear in your local project directory.
 To remove these example DAGs at any time, set the following Environment Variable via the Astronomer UI: `AIRFLOW__CORE__LOAD_EXAMPLES=False`